abchk1234/asbt/README.md

   However, multiple packages cannot be specified for the build (-B) option, since the build option takes the extra arguments as build arguments for that package.

-* From version 1.0, to update all SBo packages, the following command could be used:
+* From version 1.0, to update all SBo packages, the following command can be used:

-  `asbt -P -u  # updates all installed SBo packages`
+  `asbt -P -u`

   While upgrading a package, reading its README is recommended though as its dependencies could have changed.